-We have been experiencing a strong post-pandemic market rebound since last year, which isn't showing signs of a slowdown yet.
+We have been experiencing a strong post-pandemic market rebound since last year, which isn't showing signs of a slowdown just yet in spite of Inflationary pressures and a slowdown in GDP growth.
 The market is full of opportunity, however there is a shortage of talent, partly due to the sharp spike in demand from mid-pandemic compared to post-pandemic, and also because we are yet to see the same level of international candidate movement return to prepandemic levels.
+Geo political issues will could see a lot more movement return however also creates its own issues in terms of that free-flowing movement of people and talent.

-The permanent jobs market has remained consistent this year, and the temporary market, which was severely impacted by both the IR35 reforms and the pandemic back in 2020, is consistently recovering, albeit a little slower.
+The permanent jobs market has remained consistent this year, and the temporary market, which was severely impacted by both the IR35 reforms in the UK and the pandemic itself back in 2020, is consistently recovering, albeit a little slower.
 Temporary and interim management recruitment is driven largely by project work, a resurrection of plans that were put on hold in 2020, as well as restructuring and transformation activity, has been the real driver of the growth we are now seeing.
-Temporary and interim management opportunities are also arising because companies are struggling to find professionals to take permanent contracts, due to the candidate shortage.
+Temporary and interim management opportunities are also arising because companies are struggling to find professionals to take permanent contracts, due to the candidate shortage and are looking at innovative solutions.